 Disable chart display sampling 🔗

-In cases where a large number of time series would be displayed, for example, if you choose a metric being reported by 500 servers, Splunk Infrastructure Monitorig samples a subset of those time series so the chart will render more quickly.
+In cases where a large number of time series are displayed, for example, if you choose a metric being reported by 500 servers, Splunk Infrastructure Monitoring samples a subset of those time series so the chart will render more quickly.
 The sampled display provides you with an approximate sense of the values in those time series.
 If you disable sampling, any time series data that were previously omitted will be shown.
-Depending on the number of time series, disabling sampling may cause the chart to render more slowly.
+Depending on the number of time series, disabling sampling might cause the chart to render more slowly.

 The detector is still triggered as configured, regardless of the number of time series displayed on the chart.

 The time zone used for aligning data timestamps and interpreting calendar cycles in analytics functions that perform calculations over calendar windows.
 All such functions in a chart use the same calendar time zone.
 The value set here can also be viewed and changed while editing any calendar window function in the chart builder.
 This option has no effect if there are no functions using calendar windows.